onceupon/Bash-Oneliner/README.md

 # Bash-Oneliner
 Hi bash learners and bioinformaticans, welcome to Bash Oneliner.
-I started studying bioinformatics data three years ago, and was amazed by those single-word bash commands which are much faster than my dull scripts, so i started bash.
+I started studying bioinformatics data three years ago (recently started working on cloud computing), and was amazed by those single-word bash commands which are much faster than my dull scripts, so i started bash.
 Not all the code here is oneliner (if the ';' counts..), but i put effort on making them brief and fast.

 This blog will focus on simple bash commands for parsing biological data, most of which are for tsv files (tab-separated values); some of them are for Ubuntu system maintaining.
 I have been recording the bash commands on my notebook, but putting them on web will help others and myself to query.
 I apologize that there won't be any citation for the codes, but they are probably from dear Google and Stackoverflow.